Planning Your Trip to New Zealand

 If you prefer a tour of the North Island, you can get a taste of the city and the sea.
 In Auckland, sail along the harbor and take in the city skyline from the water.
 Take a trip to the Bay of Islands to laze on the beaches in Paihia, swim with and seek out dolphins, and visit the Waitangi Treaty Grounds for a guided cultural tour.
 In Hokianga, explore seaside towns and stroll through the Waipoua Forest, followed by some time in Mahurangi East Peninsula overlooking Kawau Bay—conveniently located in the middle of wine country.

-Check out more 5-day itineraries.
+Check out our favorite 5-day New Zealand itineraries.

 New Zealand in 7 Days